Estimated reading time: 15 minutes

 Children Have Their Dreams

-Another consideration is that not all children want to take over a family business however there is generally one child or another family member who will.
+Another consideration is that not all children want to take over a family business.

-When I was young my parents always owned a business in the hunting and fishing industry that I worked at for years.
+When I was young, my parents owned a business in the hunting and fishing industry, and I worked there for years.

-Hell no, because I had zero interest in spending all of my time at the shop.
+Hell no, because I had zero interest in spending all my time at the shop.

 He later came to regret that decision to move to a new country instead of staying home to take care of the farm.

-Plus, you have to ponder the pros and cons of skill sets between generations as times change as do resources and education.
+Plus, it would be best to ponder the pros and cons of skill sets between generations as times change, as do resources and education.

 What you used to do as a farmer may be far different for your child or their children based on new technology, education, and government legislation.

-There’s always going to be that fine line moving generation to generation when it comes to a family business, investments, or real estate assets.
+There will always be that fine line moving from generation to generation regarding a family business, investments, or real estate assets.

-Passing down what you’ve learned is critical but it’s also important for their successors to update their knowledge or everything can flop.
+Passing down what you’ve learned is critical, but it’s also essential for their successors to update their knowledge, or everything can flop.

 Creating Generational Wealth

-Before you can build generational wealth for your future heirs you must get your financial health in order.
+Before building generational wealth for future heirs, you must ensure your financial health is in order.

-Let’s look at ways you can create generational wealth through taking care of some very important financial details.
+Let’s look at ways to create generational wealth by taking care of some critical financial details.

 Budgeting

-If you want to know where your money is going and how much money is coming in then you have to budget.
+If you want to know where your money is going and how much money is coming in, you must budget.

-By using a budgeting system this allows you to cut expenses where necessary and pay off debt faster.
+A budgeting system allows you to cut expenses where necessary and pay off debt faster.

 Always pay yourself first, pay off your debts, and save for the future.